 APAMSA officially started in 1995 with the first National Conference and has grown in many directions.
 As you can see on this site, there are several projects APAMSA is involved with.
 These include the Hepatitis B education and immunization project, and the Bone Marrow Donation project.
 As our membership and sponsorship increases, we hope to expand our involvement in related campaigns.

 APAMSA also has strong stances on many issues.
-Being an organization based on health care, we have spoken out against smoking and tobacco use targeting the Asian community, for responsible alcohol use, for immunization and for health standards addressing needs of the medically underserved.
+Being an organization based on health care, we have spoken out against smoking and tobacco use targeting the Asian and Pacific Islander community, for responsible alcohol use, for immunization and for health standards addressing needs of the medically underserved.

 We are an organization of Asian and Pacific Islander (APA) medical students committed to addressing the unique health challenges of APA communities through education, outreach, advocacy, and service.